 Patricia Tan Openshaw is a partner of Gibson, Dunn & Crutcher LLP and a member of the firm’s Energy & Infrastructure, Global Finance, Mergers & Acquisitions and Capital Markets Practice Groups.
 Ms. Openshaw focuses her practice on project development and finance, mergers and acquisitions, and banking and finance transactions in the energy and infrastructure sector.

 She has substantial experience representing developers, sponsors, contractors, lenders, government agencies and offtakers in connection with the development, financing, and restructuring of power, rail, toll road, water, casinos and other infrastructure projects.
 She advises Asian and U.S. companies in cross-border acquisitions, private equity investments and divestitures of energy and infrastructure assets throughout the region.
 She has also advised on financings involving commercial banks, export credit agencies, multilateral agencies, private equity funds and Rule 144A/Regulation S offerings and private placements.
-She has handled energy and infrastructure transactions in Australia, China, Fiji, India, Indonesia, Korea, Myanmar, Singapore, Thailand and the United States.
+She has handled energy and infrastructure transactions in Australia, Africa, China, Fiji, India, Indonesia, Korea, Myanmar, Pakistan, Philippines, Singapore, Thailand, Vietnam and the United States.

 Ms. Openshaw is regularly recognized as a leading lawyer by Chambers Asia, Chambers Global, Euromoney, Asia Pacific Legal 500, Asialaw Leading Lawyers and IFLR1000.
 She is ranked by IFLR 1000 in Banking, Capital Markets: Equity, Energy and Infrastructure, M&A, Project Development and Restructuring and Insolvency.
 Chambers Asia Pacific and Chambers Global recognize Ms. Openshaw as a leading lawyer for Projects and Infrastructure in China and as the top-ranking Band 1 lawyer for Projects, Energy & Infrastructure in the Philippines.
 She has also been named among the “World’s Leading Experts in Energy and Environment Law“, the “World’s Leading Experts in Banking, Finance and Transactional Law” and the “World’s Leading Women in Business Law” for Project Finance and Energy and Natural Resources by Expert Guides.
 Euromoney Legal Media Group has named Ms. Openshaw the “Best Lawyer” in the Energy and Natural Resources category of the 2016 Asia Women in Business Law Awards.